Baronscourt

 Baronscourt, Barons-Court or Baronscourt Castle is a Georgian country house and estate 4.5 km southwest of Newtownstewart in County Tyrone, Northern Ireland, and is the seat of the Duke of Abercorn.
 It is a Grade A-listed building.

+Baronscourt is the caput or chief residence in Ireland of the Dukes of Abercorn.
+It was called Baronscourt because, in the Peerage of Ireland, the Abercorns are the Barons Hamilton of Strabane.
+The house is surrounded by the Baronscourt Estate.